santiago-webdev/portfolio-and-blog/src/lib/posts/hello-world.md

 or app-like but I thought that would deviate from the more professional and unique look I was looking for, so after a lot of trial and error I think I found a balance between design and readability.

+### Visual weight

+#### Shape

+I implemented fully rounded buttons and almost rounded UI for search bars, tags and everything else to look more friendly.

+#### Implementation of the dark theme

+For the dark theme, since I'm using [color-scheme JetJBP](https://github.com/santigo-zero/jetjbp) the easiest way to create contrast was to use red and purple colors, to create a nice pair of complementary colors

+In most components you find two buttons, to give them hierarchy I implemented a basic slightly brighter color to still be registered as a button and gave the most important button/link of the two the same color as for the text.

 ### Font pairs